Ballet Folklorico Ollin : A Southern California Professional Dance Company

 In April of 2003, Virginia received the 5th Annual Cesar E. Chavez Award for her tireless commitment and continuous dedication to her community.

-Francisco Javier Verdin was born in Jala, Nayarit and lived in Mexico till he was 14 years of age.
+Francisco Javier Verdin was born in Jala, Nayarit.
 During these early years of development, Francisco was fortunate to experience the traditions and folklore of a small pueblo rich in culture and practicing folk arts.
 This early introduction to the music and dance of Nayarit laid the foundation for Mr. Verdin to pursue his professional training in the disciplines of theater, music and dance.

 Francisco was inspired by the teaching of Mexico’s revered folkloristas and continued his training at the Colegio de Arte Dramatico under the direction of Leon Barroso, actor, dancer and comedian.
 Furthering his education in Mexican folk arts, Mr. Verdin attended summer courses in Jerez, Zacatecas, Mexico and is certified as an instructor from CALMECAC.
 These courses are specifically designed to enhance teaching techniques for Mexican folkdance instructors.

 Since 1983, Francisco Javier has taught Mexican Folkdance to students of all ages.
 Instruction consists of understanding the origins, historical influence and costuming of various regions of Mexico while providing the program participants an opportunity to perform.
 Mr. Verdin has served the acclaimed Ballet Folklorico Ollin for over 30 years.
-He is instrumental in developing an educational program directed towards community youth that stimulates cultural pride and appreciation of Hispanic heritage.
 Los Angeles Unified School District has contracted Francisco as an instructor in Mexican Folkdance and program presenter in Mexican Folk Arts.
 In addition, Javier has worked continuously with Danzantes Unidos, Inc., as a Board and Committee member for 27 years.
 Danzantes Unidos brings together young dancers representing all areas of California and Mexico in an educational 3 day conference.

 Mr. Verdin is an advisory member for the Club de Jala, Nayarit.
 This organization is dedicated to improving the lives and working conditions of the people living in Jala.
 The young people and senior citizens are specifically targeted to assist as community members underserved.
 Projects include: school supplies, handicap bathrooms installed, funding for special cultural events, and the construction of an inspirational plaza dedicated to all immigrants.
 The Plaza del Emigrante was dedicated by local government officials on August 13, 2008.